Don Flickinger

 In 1947, Flickinger was made director of research at the School of Aviation Medicine.
 In February 1953, he was appointed director of research for the Air Research and Development Command.
-On 11 October 1954, Frickinger was frocked as a brigadier general.
+On 11 October 1954, Flickinger was frocked as a brigadier general.

 In August 1955, Flickinger became the first commander of the Air Force Office of Scientific Research.
 From January 1956 to June 1957, he served as head of the European Office of the Air Research and Development Command in Brussels.

 In July 1957, Flickinger returned to Air Research and Development Command headquarters at Andrews Air Force Base where he served as director of life sciences.
 In May 1958, Flickinger was also made special assistant to the commander of the Air Force Ballistic Missile Division for bioastronautics.
 In November 1958, he became assistant to the commander of the Air Research and Development Command for bioastronautics.
 Flickinger retired on 1 August 1961 and was awarded the Distinguished Service Medal.

 On 1 October 1958, Dr. W. Randolph Lovelace II was appointed chairman of the NASA Special Committee on Life Sciences and Brig.
 Gen. Flickinger was appointed vice chairman.
 The committee provided guidance on the medical testing requirements for potential Project Mercury astronauts.
 Flickinger also provided guidance on the selection of Project Gemini astronauts.
 In the early 1960s, Lovelace and Flickinger also supervised the physical testing of female pilots as potential astronauts.
 Some of these women were later referred to as the Mercury 13.

 Flickinger died on 23 February 1997 at Georgetown University Hospital.
 His name was incorrectly reported as "Donald" in some subsequent obituaries.
 Flickinger was interred at Mount Tamalpais Cemetery in San Rafael, California along with his third wife Marilyn Kelso Flickinger.
 He had a son, daughter and two grandsons from his two previous marriages, which had both ended in divorce.